 Plainspoken Coffee.
 A Coffee Review for Ordinary People by Ordinary People, #37.

 As noted in the the post with background information on coffee growing in Colombia, finding a notably tasty, really sustainable coffee from Colombia is still not incredibly easy.
 There are a couple of choices for those concerned with migratory and resident bird habitat preservation.
 One includes coffees that are often known as “Cerulean Warbler” coffees.
 Thanksgiving Coffee Company imports and roasts one on behalf of the American Bird Conservancy which was reviewed here (includes background links).
-The coffee is also available green from Sweet Maria’s.

 The other option is Mesa de los Santos, a farm that is certified organic, Rainforest Alliance, and Smithsonian Bird-Friendly.
 We reviewed this coffee from Counter Culture here, but it is one of the most widely available Bird-Friendly coffees on the market.
 Just Google it and you can get your hands on some pronto.